cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 in a Python-like pseudocode.
 The data types `PrivateInput` and `PublicInput` are opaque byte strings of arbitrary length no larger than 2^13 octets.

-String values such as "Finalize" are ASCII string literals.
+String values such as 'DeriveKeyPair', 'Seed-', or "Finalize" are ASCII string literals.

 The following terms are used throughout this document.